How to Export Kindle Highlights & Notes With Full Context (2026)

 Method 3: Readwise

-Readwise ($7.99/month) connects directly to your Amazon account and pulls all your Kindle highlights automatically.
-It then re-sends you those highlights daily via email ("Daily Review"), and syncs everything to Notion, Obsidian, Logseq, Anki, and other tools you might already use.
+Readwise costs $9.99/month billed annually ($12.99 month-to-month).
+A Lite plan at $5.59/month covers daily review only: no RSS, no PDFs.
+The full plan includes Readwise Reader, a built-in read-later app that replaces Pocket or Instapaper.
+It connects to your Amazon account and pulls all your Kindle highlights automatically, then re-sends them daily via email ("Daily Review") and syncs everything to Notion, Obsidian, Logseq, Anki, and other tools you might already use.

 The limitation is the same 10% publisher cap that affects Amazon's own notebook.
 Readwise doesn't bypass the cap; it just makes the highlights easier to use.